Managing your money

 If the problem feels too large to manage on your own, the National Building Financial Capability Charitable Trust (NBFCCT) can give free advice to help you manage your finances.
 The advice is available in person, over the phone or via the internet.

 People often feel embarrassed or ashamed to ask for help when they have money problems.
-However, seeking help sooner rather than later is a positive and sensible thing to do and can help to avoid sleepless nights worrying about money.
+However, seeking help sooner rather than later is a positive and sensible thing to do and can help you to avoid sleepless nights worrying about money.
 Remember, even if you've left the problem for a while, it's never too late to ask for help.

 Heart attack treatment costs